IPTV M3U Australia 2026: Complete Setup Guide

 1. Obtain your M3U/M3U8 URL from your IPTV provider (format: http://provider.com/get.php?username=X&password=Y&type=m3u_plus)

-2. Test the URL first: Paste into web browser—it should download a file or display text.
+2. Test the URL first: Paste into a web browser—it should download a file or display text.
 If it fails here, contact your provider before proceeding

 3. Open your IPTV app and navigate to “Add Playlist” or “M3U URL”